DavidRandallPeters/3DModeling/3D_004_SubstanceToUnreal.md

 - In the main menu, choose **File » Export Textures** (or just hit **Ctrl + Shift + E**)
 > We set up this project using the Unreal template - if you didn't, now's your chance to change that
 - Ensure that **Output Template** is set to **Unreal Engine 4 (Packed)**
-- Double-check **Output direectory** to make sure your destination folder is sensible
+- Double-check **Output directory** to make sure your destination folder is sensible
 - **8-bit .png** is fine
 - Set size to something sensible - **2048** is probably fine
 > If either your model is physically very large in your scene or you've included a LOT of model components, you may want to increase this to 4k .. but that's unlikely.. and expensive..
 Remember that we're not just exporting a base materai but three other maps also.
 It all adds up.
 So maybe just see how you go with 2k and redo the export if you need to.